Yohanes Kandaimu

-Yohanes Kandaimu (born 12 August 1995) is an Indonesian professional footballer who plays as a centre-back for Liga 1 club Persita Tangerang.
+Yohanes Kandaimu (born 12 August 1995) is an Indonesian professional footballer who plays as a centre-back for Liga 2 club Persiku Kudus.

 Club career

+Persimap Mappi

+In the 2017 season, at the same time as the 2017 Liga 3 Papua zone, he was part of the Persimap Mappi squad for the competition.

+PSBS Biak

+On 2021, Kandaimu signed a one-year contract with Liga 2 club PSBS Biak.
+He made 7 league appearances for PSBS Biak in the 2021 Liga 2 (Indonesia).

 Persita Tangerang

 He was signed for Persita Tangerang to play in Liga 1 in the 2022 season.
 Kandaimu made his league debut on 25 July 2022 in a match against Persik Kediri at the Indomilk Arena, Tangerang.

+Persebaya Surabaya

+Kandaimu was signed for Persebaya Surabaya to play in Liga 1 in the 2023–24 season.